odoo/documentation/content/applications/finance/accounting/reporting/year_end.rst

     <accounting/reporting/aged-payable>` reports.
   - Audit all accounts, being sure to fully understand all transactions and their nature, making sure to include loans and fixed assets.
-  - Optionally, run :ref:`payments matching <accounting/payments/matching>` to validate any open vendor bills and customer invoices with their payments.
+  - Optionally, :ref:`match payments <accounting/payments/auto-reconcile-tool>` to validate any open
+    vendor bills and customer invoices with their payments.
 While this step is optional, it could assist the year-end closing process if all outstanding payments and invoices are reconciled, potentially finding errors or mistakes in the system.